 "Bias could therefore be skewed to developed economies and ignore nuances such as low tech environments, and developing or finance driven by values such as some parts of Latin America, Africa, the Caribbean and Sharia Compliant Finance."

 He highlights that a model's bias isn't necessarily a malicious defect; it's an inherent consequence of the data it's trained on.
-An algorithm designed for Wall Street, for example, is not equipped to understand the financial behaviors or value systems of a community-based lending circle in Latin America or a Sharia-compliant system.
+An algorithm designed for Wall Street, for example, is not equipped to understand the financial behaviors of a community-based lending circle in the Caribbean.

 Codifying a One-Size-Fits-All Injustice

-Straun’s final point synthesizes his entire argument into a powerful critique of global financial models.
-He directly challenges the notion of a "universal" approach to credit scoring, a process that AI is rapidly automating.
+Straun’s final point directly challenges the notion of a "universal" approach to credit scoring, a process that AI is rapidly automating.

 "There is no universal human finance behavior that is elastic across all cultures and environments.
 Therefore, judging another by the standards of a different population or culture creates the risk of forcing compliance and behavior adaptation or marginalizing a particular population."

 This statement is a stark warning.
-By applying a single, globally-scaled model, we risk "forcing compliance" to a dominant cultural standard, effectively punishing those whose financial habits don't align.
-This process doesn't just create bias; it actively marginalizes populations and codifies an inherent injustice into our financial systems.
+By applying a single, globally-scaled model, we risk "forcing compliance" to a dominant cultural standard.
 Straun's proposed solution is as simple as it is radical: train models on "large data sets of historical behavior of the population that it is meant to govern."